noisebridge/UnicornMigration/README.md

 - [x] Data transfer completed.
 Backup data is at /home/noisebridge/unicorn-ssb-pub-data
 - [x] Scuttlebutt container is up and running.
 Configs/src is located at /srv/ssb-server Data is located at /srv/ssb-data
 - [ ] Test with a scuttlebutt client to insure instance is running properly.
-- [ ] Configure DNS properly to point to instance.

-### Migrate Minetest to Brony:

-- [x] Data was migrated with rsync to /home/noisebridge/minetest-backup
-- [X] Minetest setup information for Docker -> https://github.com/minetest/minetest#docker
 - [ ] Test server instance with client
-- [ ] Configure DNS

 ### Migrate Checkup to Brony: